nekolessi/nekolessi.github.io/README.md

 };
 ```

-Important behavior:
+important things i learned against my will:

-- page views and reactions are stored through a Durable Object so concurrent requests do not lose counts
+- views and reactions use a Durable Object so simultaneous requests dont eat each other
-- view increments require an allowed site origin
+- view increments and reaction posts need an allowed origin
-- page views are rate-limited per client IP, so repeated refreshes inside the cooldown window return the current count without incrementing it
-- reaction posts require an allowed site origin and are rate-limited per client IP
+- both are rate-limited by client IP
-- admin counter reads/resets require a bearer token from `ADMIN_API_TOKEN`
+- admin reads/resets need the bearer token from `ADMIN_API_TOKEN`
-- Discord app icon lookups are proxied through the worker so the site does not need to rely on `allorigins`
+- discord app icons go through the worker instead of relying on `allorigins`
-- missing Durable Object bindings return a clear JSON error
+- a missing Durable Object binding returns an actual JSON error instead of silently evaporating

-After deploy, these are nice little smoke checks:
+### poke it with a stick

 ```powershell
 curl.exe -i -H "Origin: https://nekolessi.github.io" https://your-worker.workers.dev/views